jonnew/Oat/README.md

   positional information
     - ~~Strongly prefer to consume JSON over something ad hoc, opaque and untyped~~
-    - Multiple clients
-        - UDP with single endpoint
-            - ~~Client version (sends data without request)~~
-            - Server version (pipeline is heldup by client position requests)
-        - TCP/IP with single endpoint
+    - ~~UDP~~, TCP/IP, Broadcast with single endpoint
         - Client version (sends data without request)
         - Server version (pipeline is heldup by client position requests)
-        - Broadcast over UDP?
 - [ ] Cmake/build improvements
     - ~~Global build script to make all of the programs in the project~~
     - ~~CMake managed versioning~~
     - ~~Option for building with/without point-grey support~~
     - ~~Author/project information injection into source files using either cmake or doxygen~~
-    - Automatically detect if OpenCV was compiled with OpenGL or CUDA and automatically set `-DOAT_USE_OPENGL` and `-DOAT_USE_CUDA` accordingly
+    - Detect if OpenCV was compiled with OpenGL or CUDA and automatically set `-DOAT_USE_OPENGL` and `-DOAT_USE_CUDA` accordingly
-    - Put boost in a more standard location
+    - ~~Put boost in a more standard location~~
+        - EDIT: compiles with v1.54, which is provided in package manager.
-    - Clang build
+    - Clang build?
     - Windows build?
 - [ ] Travis CI
     - Get it building using the improvements to CMake stated in last TODO item